 Q3: So you're at fault for the collision?

 A3: I don't think so.
 I tried to slow down in time but the road was slick.

-So always remember -- don't get greedy with your cross and leave the confession moments to Scooby and the gang.
+In short, leave the confession moments to Scooby and the gang.